malak-joumaa/Homemade/README.md

 <img src="./readme/title2.svg"/>

 > Homemade is a website that allows users to sell and buy homemade food.
+This website helps both, home cooks who are not able to find a job and people who don't have access to homemade food.

+Cooks can create menus with their special recipes and sell them to the community, while customers can discover various menus and home cooks around them.

 ### User Stories